rioredwards/react-telly/README.md

-# React Telly
+# React Telly 📺

 React Telly is a friendly little gif television to help you learn how to use, modify, and build components with React + TypeScript.
+This is the demo branch with examples of the finished UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To learn React, check out the [React documentation](https://reactjs.org/).